HL7/fhir-shorthand/input/pagecontent/shorthand.md

 Extensions are arrays populated by slicing.
 They may be addressed using the slice path syntax presented above.
 However, extensions being very common in FHIR, FSH supports a compact syntax for paths that involve extensions.
 The compact syntax drops `extension[ ]` or `modifierExtension[ ]` (similar to the way the `[0]` index can be dropped).
 The only time this is not allowed is when dropping these terms creates a naming conflict.

-**Example:** Explicit path syntax for extensions within US Core Patient:
+**Example** Explicit path syntax for extensions within US Core Patient:

 * extension[us-core-ethnicity].extension[ombCategory].valueCoding = RACE#2135-2 "Hispanic or Latino"
 * extension[us-core-ethnicity].extension[detailed][0].valueCoding = RACE#2184-0 "Dominican"